-I woke up to the announcement over the intercom saying, “ladies and gentlemen we will be landing shortly…” I sat up groggily rubbing my eyes. “…please make sure your seats backs and tray tables are in upright position…” I straightened up and followed the pilot’s instructions.
-I checked time in my wristwatch and yawned lazily … More Havelock Island: The blue paradise
+I woke up to the announcement saying, “ladies and gentlemen we will be landing shortly…”.
+I sat up groggily rubbing my eyes, “…please make sure your seats backs and tray tables are in upright position…”.
+I straightened up and followed the pilot’s instructions.
+I checked time in my wristwatch and yawned lazily only to get glared … More Havelock Island: The blue paradise

 Traveling is exciting and packing bags is like a countdown – excitement building up every minute.
 As a kid I have seen Papa pack bags with perfection and I am glad I’ve inherited some of his skills.
 I have always been praised for my ‘only-one-light-backpack’ travel style even for longer trips and it just keeps … More How to pack light and travel smart?